Skip to main content

 parent.ts

-The parent process can send messages to the subprocess using the .send() method on the returned Subprocess instance.
-A reference to the sending subprocess is also available as the second argument in the ipc handler.
+The parent process sends messages to the subprocess with the .send() method on the returned Subprocess instance.
+The ipc handler also receives the sending subprocess as its second argument.

 parent.ts

-Meanwhile the child process can send messages to its parent using with process.send() and receive messages with process.on("message").
+The child process sends messages to its parent with process.send() and receives them with process.on("message").
 This is the same API used for child_process.fork() in Node.js.

 child.ts